Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

-Your Step-by-Step Guide to Securing a Bridge Loan and Refinance
+What Is the Step-by-Step Process to Secure a Bridge Loan and Refinance When Downsizing?

 1) Define your budget and targets.
 You should map a purchase range of about $600K to $1M for many condo and townhome options, then match HOA ranges of $350 to $550 per month to your comfort level.